mykindo/mykindo.github.io/readme.md

-# Cybersecurity and everything about it

-This repository contains some analytics associated with the subject, including various case study files.

-If you are interested in trying this out, just follow the examples and ask any relevant questions.
+# Creative space for Mykindo Design

+This repository contains a website dedicated to many various ventures in which Mykindo Group explores its ideas.